Blow the Whistle (album)

-Blow the Whistle is the sixteenth studio album by American rapper Too Short.
-It was released on August 29, 2006 by Up All Nite Records, Zomba Label Group and Jive Records.
+Blow the Whistle is the sixteenth studio album by the American rapper Too Short.
+It was released on August 29, 2006 by Up All Nite Records, Zomba Label Group, and Jive Records.
 Production was handled by Lil Jon, Jazze Pha, Droop-E, Filthy Fingaz, Maestro, Playa Poncho, Sonny B and will.i.am.
 It features guest appearances from Jazze Pha and will.i.am themselves, as well as Bun B, David Banner, Dolla Will, E-40, Mistah F.A.B., Pimp C, Rick Ross, Snoop Dogg, and Tha Dogg Pound.
 The album debuted at number 14 on the Billboard 200, number seven on the Top R&B/Hip-Hop Albums, number six on the Top Rap Albums and number eight on the Tastemaker Albums charts.

 The cover art for the album was revealed on August 8, 2006 and the track-list was released on the 19th.